genielabs/HomeGenie/README.md

 - `assets/build`
 common (all) and OS specific static files that are copied after the build process
+- `assets/build/all/app`
+  This folder contains the new HomeGenie user interface (YOT) implemented as a Angular 11 PWA (currently in very early development stage).
 - `assets/deploy`
 OS specific files required for bundling and deploying the app redistributable
 - `src/HomeGenie`